Wexlersolk/dream2/README.md

 ## Dream

-This is a project for personal use, that allows me to save different states of a file and eazily change between them.
-Execution commands are structured in a way that it is eazy to bind them to keymaps with your windw manager
+This is a project for personal use, that allows me to save different states of a file and easily change between them.
+Execution commands are structured in a way that it is simple to bind them to keymaps with your windw manager

 ## Get started